EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 #### mGBA (GB, GBC, and GBA) (Standalone)
 [Back to the Top](#hotkeys-table-of-contents)

 mGBA comes with a Steam Input profile for Hotkeys.
-Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `EmuDeck - Controller Hotkeys`.
-The hotkeys below can only be used if you have the Steam Input profile active.
+When playing mGBA ROM shortcuts through Steam, the   `EmuDeck - Controller Hotkeys` profile will automatically be applied so you may use the below hotkeys.

+When using a frontend (ES-DE, Pegasus, or the emulator itself), the `EmuDeck - Frontend Controller Hotkeys` will automatically be applied.
+Hold `Start` for a few seconds to switch to the action set required to use the below hotkeys.
+For more info, see [Emulator Frontends Button Combinations Profile](#emulator-frontends-button-combinations-profile).

   {{ read_csv('mgba-hotkeys.csv') }}

+**Note**

-For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).
+* For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile)

-**These hotkeys are for mGBA, a standalone Nintendo Game Boy, Game Boy Color and Game Boy Advance emulator.
+* **These hotkeys are for mGBA, a standalone Nintendo Game Boy, Game Boy Color and Game Boy Advance emulator.
 These hotkeys are not for the mGBA RetroArch core.
-For more information on RetroArch and the mGBA RetroArch core hotkeys, visit [RetroArch](#retroarch).**
+For more information on RetroArch and the mGBA RetroArch core hotkeys, visit [RetroArch](#retroarch)**
+* If you would like to use the old touch menus, apply the `EmuDeck - Steam Deck Radial Menus` profile instead

 ***

 #### melonDS (NDS) (Standalone)
 [Back to the Top](#hotkeys-table-of-contents)

 melonDS comes with a Steam Input profile for Hotkeys.
-Activate the Steam Input profile by clicking the `Game Controller` icon in `Game Mode`, change the template to `EmuDeck - Controller Hotkeys`.
-The hotkeys below can only be used if you have the Steam Input profile active.
+When playing melonDS ROM shortcuts through Steam, the   `EmuDeck - Controller Hotkeys` profile will automatically be applied so you may use the below hotkeys.

+When using a frontend (ES-DE, Pegasus, or the emulator itself), the `EmuDeck - Frontend Controller Hotkeys` will automatically be applied.
+Hold `Start` for a few seconds to switch to the action set required to use the below hotkeys.
+For more info, see [Emulator Frontends Button Combinations Profile](#emulator-frontends-button-combinations-profile).

 {{ read_csv('melonds-hotkeys.csv') }}

+**Note**

-For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).
+* For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile)

-**These hotkeys are for melonDS, a standalone NDS emulator.
+* **These hotkeys are for melonDS, a standalone NDS emulator.
 These hotkeys are not for the melonDS RetroArch core.
-For more information on RetroArch and the melonDS RetroArch core hotkeys, visit [RetroArch](#retroarch).**
+For more information on RetroArch and the melonDS RetroArch core hotkeys, visit [RetroArch](#retroarch)**
+* If you would like to use the old radial menus, apply the `EmuDeck - Steam Deck Radial Menus` profile instead

 ***